cakephp/docs/en/appendices/orm-migration.rst

 - The method signatures for mixin methods have changed.
 - The method signatures for callback methods have changed.
 - The base class for behaviors have changed.
-- Behaviors can easily add finder methods.
+- Behaviors can add finder methods.

 New Base Class
 --------------